 It's always a good idea to keep a certain amount of Glimmer in reserves, just for emergency purposes.
 You don't want to go to apply a brand new Legendary Shader to your favorite weapon, only to find out that you're lacking a couple hundred Glimmer.

-Destiny 2 How to Earn Glimmer
+How to Earn Glimmer Quickly in Destiny 2

 Now that you know what Glimmer is used for in Destiny 2, you'll need to work out how you can earn it quickly.
 You actually earn Glimmer from every single enemy you kill in the game, be it the hardest boss, or the weakest Psion out in the open world.
 The amount does vary, however, as you'll obviously earn far less Glimmer (say, around 10) for killing something like a War Beast, than you would do with taking down Dominus Ghaul himself at the conclusion of the Destiny 2 campaign.